mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 ## Office Hours
 Office hours will be held on Zoom this semester on Mondays and Wednesdays from 1-3 PM.

 The Zoom link for office hours is https://nyu.zoom.us/j/94907494591 which also can be found in Brightspace under the "Zoom" tab.

 Please turn your camera on if possible when you connect.

 If you are unable to log on at these times and would like to talk to me, please email me for an appointment.

+Zhaoxi Shi, one of the TAs for the course, also is offering office hours on Thursdays from 3-5 PM.
+His link is https://nyu.zoom.us/j/96208059781 which can also be found in Brightspace.

 ## Prerequisites
 Three years of high school mathematics or equivalent.
 Students who have taken or are taking CSCI-UA 101 will not receive credit for this course.
 Note: This course does not count towards the major in computer science, although it is a prerequisite for students with no previous programming experience for CSCI-UA 101, Introduction to Computer Science (one can major in CS after taking 101).
 It is offered every semester in multiple sessions.